clarkkozak/Notes/Frontend/ultimate-redux/README.md

 ### Lesson 11 Exercise

+Save the data when:

+- Assigning a bug to a user
+- Resolving a Bug

+Initial problem

+- what to do with those reducers?
+  - Answer: `state.list`

 ### Lesson 12 Solution - Resolving Bugs

 ### Lesson 13 Solution - Assigning a Bug to a User